 On August 13, 2019, the Asset-Backed Notes were issued by the 2019-1 Trust pursuant to a note purchase agreement, dated as of August 13, 2019, by and among us and Keybanc Capital Markets Inc. as Initial Purchaser, and are backed by a pool of loans made to certain portfolio companies of ours and secured by certain assets of those portfolio companies and are to be serviced by us.
-Interest on the Asset-Backed Notes will be paid, to the extent of funds available, at a fixed rate of

-4.21% per annum.
+Interest on the Asset-Backed Notes will be paid, to the extent of funds available, at a fixed rate of 4.21% per annum.
 The Asset-Backed Notes have a two-year reinvestment period and a stated maturity of September 15, 2027.
 The Asset-Backed Notes were rated A+(sf) by Morningstar Credit Ratings, LLC on August 13, 2019.
 There has been no change in the rating since August 13, 2019.

-At December 31, 2020 and 2019, the Asset-Backed Notes had an outstanding principal balance of \$100.0 million.
+At December 31, 2021 and 2020, the Asset-Backed Notes had an outstanding principal balance of \$70.5 million and \$100.0 million, respectively.

 Under the terms of the Asset-Backed Notes, we are required to maintain a reserve cash balance, funded through proceeds from the sale of the Asset-Backed Notes, which may be used to pay monthly interest and principal payments on the Asset-Backed Notes.
 The Company has segregated these funds and classified them as restricted investments in money market funds.
-At December 31, 2020 and 2019, there was approximately \$1.0 million and \$1.1 million, respectively, of restricted investments.
+At December 31, 2021 and 2020, there was approximately \$0.9 million and \$1.0 million, respectively, of restricted investments.